 - Lay pants open and flat running lengthwise in front of you

-- Take hanger and feed the left pant leg over the hanger bar (toward your right) up until just above the mid thigh point
+- Take the hanger and feed the left pant leg over the hanger bar (toward your right) up until just above the mid-thigh point

 - Your hanger should have your pants dangling fairly evenly, you can adjust the pant legs until everything sits nice and even (hint: until it shapes the letter ‘M’)